-Pacific Blackberry is a deciduous trailing vine with small, tasty blackberries.
+Pacific Blackberry is a native food and deciduous trailing vine with small, tasty blackberries.
 The berries are widely held to be superior in taste to the more common, invasive Himalayan and Evergreen blackberries.
 They can be eaten raw, cooked into preserves or compotes, baked into pies and more!
 The young shoots can be eaten raw or steamed in early spring.
 The berries are rich in antioxidants and vitamins.
 Blackberries are also a good source of potassium, phosphorus, iron, and calcium.
 Their seeds have Omega 3 and 6 fatty acids.
 Blackberry leaves can be used to make a medicinal tea that aids digestion.

 The Pacific Blackberry is an excellent choice for the native, ornamental garden.
 The flowers are small and delicate but very fragrant.
 Their leaves come in threes, serrated and dark green with delicate rose like single flowers.
 The new berries are a scarlet red that ripen to black.
 The Pacific Blackberry is an excellent understory plant and will grow well with many of the other species in our catalogue.
 Consider growing it under taller shrubs like the Serviceberry or underneath a tree like the Pacific Crab Apple.